 Whether suburban or urban, many university campuses serve as a city within themselves.
 As campuses grow and transform into the future, some are leading the charge with smart growth plans for academic buildings, student amenities, transportation, and dormitories to accommodate future generations of enrollment and academics.
 They can also provide a rich mix of amenities for the wider community, blending in libraries, science centers and early learning facilities.

 All the rage during the recession, pop-up parks are exhibiting staying power, culminating in a verifiable placemaking typology.
 Whether it is a parklet replacing parking, a street-turned public plaza, or an open air greenmarket, many of these once-temporary installations are becoming permanent urban fixtures.

 As urban populations rise, so do the prices of rental housing units.
-In an attempt to combat inequality and provide housing to all, affordable housing endeavors are getting creative to better serve the needs of low-income residents.
-Check out the latest trends in affordable housing here.
+In an attempt to combat inequality and provide housing to all, affordable housing designers are getting creative to better serve the needs of low-income residents.
+Check out the most sustainable contemporary affordable housing projects here.

 The strive for cities to brand themselves is evident even in such granular elements as street graphics.
 Well-designed wayfinding now plays a major role in master plans, serving as step-by-step guides to cultural, art, civic, and other urban institutions and points of interest.

 A streetscape is defined as the appearance and composition of public space at street level.
 Trees, bike racks, lampposts, signage, bus stops, sidewalk configurations, curb bump-outs — every element that a ground-level user will come into contact with needs careful consideration.
 The best streetscapes combine aspects of walkability, placemaking and wayfinding, creating a cohesive identity that maximizes a neighborhood’s visual attractiveness.